Jannos-443/PRTG-VMware-Alerts/README.md

 ## Project Details

-Using VMWare PowerCLI this Script checks VMware Alerts and Warnings
+Using VMWare PowerCLI this Script checks VMware Alerts.
+You can exclude specific Alarms or VMs. (see Alarm/VM exceptions) All Acknowledged Alarms/Warnings are counted but only for logging.

 ## HOW TO